Resources

 (231) 779-9494, ext.
 2006

 The court may order one or both parents to provide health insurance coverage for the children.
-If the court orders a parent to obtain available health insurance coverage from an employer and the parent fails to do so, the FOC will send a medical support notice to the parent’s employer.
+If the court orders a parent to obtain available health insurance coverage from an employer, the FOC will send a medical support notice to that parent’s employer.
 The employer then must enroll the employee’s children in the employer’s plan and deduct the premiums from the employee’s wages.
-According to the Michigan Child Support Formula, a reasonable cost for providing private health care coverage for the children does not exceed five percent of the providing parent’s gross income.
+According to the Michigan Child Support Formula, a reasonable cost for providing private health care coverage for the children must not exceed six percent of the providing parent’s gross income.
 Clients are able to provide insurance information to the other parent or to the FOC file by filling out and returning the INSURANCE INFORMATION form and returning it to the FOC office.
-The FOC will help collect the other parent’s share of extraordinary medical expenses if the following four conditions are satisfied:

 (1) The amount exceeds the annual ordinary amount in the order, or the requesting parent is the support payer.